vexide/vexide/README.md

 rustup component add rust-src
 ```

-This project is compiled like any other Rust project with one caveat - we have our own dedicated wrapper over `cargo` called `cargo-v5`, which passes some additional arguments to `cargo` to correctly build for the platform.
+This project is compiled like any other Rust project with one caveat - we have our own dedicated wrapper over `cargo` called `cargo-v5`, which wraps the normal `cargo build` command and allows for uploading to a VEX brain over USB.

 You can install that tool with the following command: